MultiParty Protocol (MPP) –

 MPP facilitates the sharing of ‘consensus’ between multiple parties without exposing any sensitive data.
 There is no centralized trust element – or back-end systems potentially creating exposure to security risks.
 MPP facilitates the consensus between identities which are distributed between the nodes in the constellation.

 MPP offers an efficient method to handle encryption keys in a constellation.
 The technology provides a shared consensus about keys and provides an efficient revocation and new node joining process.
 None of the nodes in a constellation contains the complete key - but only a share of the key.
 Therefore replacing a node even in an untrusted environment will not compromise security.
 MPP offers secure key exchange in both layer 3 solutions and also in layer 2, MACSec key exchange.
+No more centralized key servers but dispersed security and keys you can not steal.

 Decentralised multipoint connectivity